dolliars/heyheather/_posts/2019-03-30-setting-up-blog.md

 I just closed all the tabs and went back to Julia's post before things got overwhelming.
 I really like reading her blog because it's as if she's actually saying the things to me.
-I probably hang out with her in my head more than I do irl haha!
+I probably hang out with her in my head more than I do in real life haha!

 Anyway, so the most useful information I found was going through the Jekyll site [Quickstart][jekyll-quick-start], [Installation][jekyll-ruby-installation], and the [arch wiki page on Ruby][archwiki-ruby].
-The blog post had some information that was out of date, notebly running `rbenv rehash`.
+The blog post had some information that was out of date, notably running `rbenv rehash`.
 It's now deprecated because the behaviour is now included in rbenv core.

-Another helpful ressource was [this article][linux-path] that just goes over some basics about what the $PATH is in Linux.
+Another helpful resource was [this article][linux-path] that just goes over some basics about what the $PATH is in Linux.
 There is so much I don't know still!